 - Glasses/goggles.
 They can be safety glasses or sports goggles, they should have a lanyard to hold them on.

 - Cut-proof gloves (leather or other cut resistant material there are various activities that make suitable gloves) and cut proof socks (these are a speed skating only type product made of dyneema or kevlar).
-We have these items available for sale.

 - Shin/knee protection.
 Many skin suits have built in shin/knee protection but if yours doesn’t (or if you don’t have or want to wear a skin suit) you will need something.
 Soccer or hockey pads work well.